Why Climbing Matters

-As a brief note, this article uses the term climbing in the broadest sense to include everything from rock climbing, to mountain climbing, hiking and other adventure style sports/activities.
+As a brief note, this article often uses the term climbing in a broad sense to include everything from rock climbing to mountaineering and hiking.

 As I rediscover climbing in middle-age, I find that I’m teaching myself something new all over again.